 By Peter Guest, FootballPredictions.NET, 15:59 04/10/2020

-Leicester City have won just four major trophies during their 136-year history, having won three League Cups and one Premier League title in 2016.
+Leicester City has won just five major trophies during their 136-year history, including three League Cups and one Premier League title in 2016.
+So what about the oldest cup competition in the world?

-In addition to these final defeats, they were eliminated by League Two Newport County in the third round in 2019 and their run to the quarter-finals in 2019/20 was their best FA Cup performance since 1982.
+In addition to those final defeats, they were eliminated by League Two Newport County in the third round in 2019 and their run to the quarter-finals in 2019/20 was their best FA Cup performance since 1982.
+But that is all behind the Foxes now.

 1948/49: Final underdogs defeated at Wembley Stadium